cnaimo/bid-ask-compiler/README.md

 # bid-ask-compiler
-Creates simulated bid and ask from AlgoSeek full depth data
+Creates and prints simulated bid and ask from AlgoSeek full depth data.
+This script can be used as a starting point for developing HFT-oriented strategies.